palewire/californiacivicdata.org/_posts/2015-01-01-pluggable-data.markdown

 Our proposal is that pip, software packaging and web framworks offer one means for achieving that goal ...

+- Explain our solution
+- Explain origin of "pluggable apps" in Django and explain the fourfold path
+- Connect this idea to our work on CAL-ACCESS
+-- Walk through all it takes to make it go
+-- Link to our stuff and gtfo

 Reporters, Web Developers,  Data Scientists and hobbyists that use open source tools should have access to what we’re calling “pluggable data.”

 If you can pip install Django you should be able to pip install data to go with your Django project in the same way that there are SPSS and SAS import scripts for using education data housed in the Integrated Postsecondary Education Data System (IPEDS).